-When we started this responsive site project, Urban Outfitters was in the process of rebranding itself by elevating the quality of products and its aesthetics to be know as a more refined brand.
-As part of this rebranding strategy, I was tasked to create a new style guide for redesigning the site, while ensuring a simple, intuitive, and consistent experience throughout.
+When we started on this project, Urban Outfitters was in the process of rebranding itself by elevating the quality of products and its aesthetics to be know as a more refined brand.
+As part of this rebranding strategy, I was tasked to create a new design system as well as UI kit and style guide for redesigning the site, while ensuring a simple, intuitive, and consistent experience throughout.

 - Refine overall UI/UX to create a better shopping experience

 - Introduce user-generated content in the shopping experience

 - First project working within an Agile workflow between UI, UX, and Dev

 Some of the challenge we were trying to solve for as we were redesigning our navigation were the fact large assortment of products which caused an overcrowded navigation.

 As most of the customers were diving straight into the category pages, they were missing and not interacting with key marketing messages on our homepages.

 - By directing customers to click into the level 1 category (Women’s, Men’s, Apartments, etc.) to see level 2 and 3 categories, it enabled us to send customers to the Gateways pages where they discovered our marketing messages.